 Macrocosmic Medicine: An Introduction to Humming with Elephants

-Here is an excerpt from the introduction to my forthcoming publication Humming with Elephants: A Translation and Discussion of the Great Treatise on the Resonant Manifestations of Yīn and Yáng (Huang Di Nei Jing Su Wen, Chapter Five), which was sent to the printer THIS MORNING and is now available for pre-sales here!
+Here is an excerpt from the introduction to my newest publication Humming with Elephants: A Translation and Discussion of the Great Treatise on the Resonant Manifestations of Yīn and Yáng (Huang Di Nei Jing Su Wen, Chapter Five), which is now available through our online store here.

 The Great Treatise on the Resonant Manifestations of Yīn and Yáng (Yīn Yáng Yìng Xiàng Dà Lùn 陰陽應象大論, below abbreviated as Great Treatise) is one of the most foundational and important texts in the entire canon of Chinese medical literature.
 In Chinese medicine circles, it is also, much more prosaically and perhaps affectionately, known as Plain Questions Chapter Five or, even shorter, Sù Wèn 5.
 As such, it is merely a humble chapter in the “Plain Questions” (Sù Wèn素問) half of the Huáng Dì Nèi Jīng 黃帝內經 (Inner Classic of the Yellow Emperor), a large collection of medical texts that was compiled in the Hàn dynasty (206 BCE to 220 CE) but contains many older layers.
 After having translated, worked with, and taught the Great Treatise to students of Chinese medicine for several years, I realized that this text deserves to stand on its own and be much more widely read and discussed than it is at present, perhaps because it is hidden within the voluminous Inner Classic of the Yellow Emperor.
 In addition, the material covered in this text is so deep, complex, and foreign to our modern way of thinking that I have come to accept over the years that no single translation, whether into modern Chinese or any Western language, could ever do it justice, much less make the content understandable to an uninitiated reader who does not have access to the original source text and the volumes of historical commentaries and discussions in classical Chinese.
 For this reason, I have chosen to incorporate both historical and modern commentaries by various specialists or “scholar-physicians,” as well as my own ruminations.
 I see this text as a beautiful poetic distillation and manifestation of the traditional Chinese worldview of macrocosm-microcosm resonance, also known as “correlative thinking” or “five-phase correspondences,” that forms the foundation of all aspects of traditional Chinese culture.
 As such, this text is relevant not just for clinical practitioners in the field of medicine, but also for scholars, historians, and thinkers interested in early Chinese science, cosmology, philosophy, religion, and even politics and economics.
 The book in your hands presents my humble contribution to making this important text and its underlying way of thinking and being and acting in the world more accessible to a modern audience.
 Like a finger pointing at the moon, though, I am keenly aware of the inherent limitations of this project, as of any work trying to bridge the huge gulf in time and space between our modern Western world and Hàn dynasty China.
 I see this book as just one more attempt, among a growing number of other renditions, to express the content of the Great Treatise in an accessible and at the same time historically and linguistically accurate rendition for a contemporary Western audience.